COVID-19 has got us to a situation where it is hard to know what each day is going to bring.

 Brands need to need to tread carefully without being stamped as opportunistic or being identified as insensitive.
 Brands should send out reassuring messages to reinforce an emotional connection with consumers via these campaigns.

 For example, Jack Daniel-With Love is a classic example of a brand campaign that was adjusted for the COVID-19 situation.
 Jack Daniel beautifully portrayed the way in which people across the globe are embracing social distancing and finding new ways to be in touch with each other

-This ad is a heartwarming experience where it shows how humankind finds ways to keep in touch even during the most difficult times.
+This ad is a heartwarming experience where it shows how humankind finds ways to keep in touch even during the most challenging time period.